Anon-Planet/thgtoa/guide.md

 -   Know and always have at your disposal the details of a lawyer that could help you as a last resort in case things go wrong.

+-   Keep your situation awareness high but not too high as to appear suspicious.

 -   Read those tips here <https://www.whonix.org/wiki/DoNot> <sup>[[Archive.org]][339]</sup>

--   **Finally, have common sense, do not be dumb, look and learn from others' mistakes, watch/read these:**
+-   **Have common sense, do not be dumb, look and learn from others' mistakes, watch/read these:**

     -   Medium.com, Darkweb Vendors and the Basic Opsec Mistakes They Keep Making <https://medium.com/@c5/darkweb-vendors-and-the-basic-opsec-mistakes-they-keep-making-e54c285a488c> <sup>[[Scribe.rip]][545]</sup> <sup>[[Archive.org]][546]</sup>